nshenderov/strapi-plugin-ckeditor/MIGRATION.md

 #### <a id="no-custom-configuration"></a>No custom configuration:

 If you don't have custom plugin configuration, you only need to update the existing fields to use the new default HTML preset to avoid missing preset error.
-There are two options how to solve it:
+There are two options to solve it:

-- **Option1 (Preferable)**: Update the fields in the Content-Type Builder or modify your shemas manually to use `defaultHtml` preset instead of `default`:
+- **Option1 (Preferable)**: Update the fields in the Content-Type Builder or modify your schemas manually to use `defaultHtml` preset instead of `default`:

 ```js